probeiuscorp/rfcs/text/0000-derived-contexts.md

 - No ambiguity about identity ("do I need to useMemo the selector?"): users expect `.map` to change identity

 However, at the performance level, derived Contexts might be able to be made performant enough to satisfy `useContextSelector`'s use cases.
-Then its more universal applicability could justify adding this as a solution for those cases.
+Then the more universal applicability of derived Contexts could justify adding (it as) a solution for those cases.

 # Adoption strategy

 No existing APIs are modified so it is opt-in only.

-A codemod for TypeScript users _could_ be made to convert existing explicit type annotations of `Context<T>`'s to `WritableContext<T>`.
+A codemod for TypeScript users _could_ be made to convert existing explicit type annotations of `Context<T>`'s to `WritableContext<T>`'s.

 # How we teach this